 Choose Candid if You Are:

-Honestly, you can’t go wrong with either of these companies.
 Candid and Byte both offer a convenient and affordable alternative to visiting your dental provider for Invisalign treatment.
-Still, we recommend byte because they offer a significantly lower price point, and a much faster treatment timeline.
+Still, we recommend Byte for most users because they offer a much faster treatment timeline.

 Frequently Asked Questions

 It’s kind of a toss-up because they’re both great companies, but we have to give Byte the edge.
 They combine fast average treatment times with high-quality products and exceptional customer service.
 That said, you can’t go wrong with Candid either.
 Their in-person care and CandidMonitoring remote oversight will deliver safe and consistent treatment.
 For a deep dive into either company, see our full Byte review and Candid review.

 How do I get started with Byte or Candid?